Instance Segmentation for Autonomous Log Grasping in Forestry Operations: EXPERIMENTS RESULTS

 \subsection{Networks Comparison}

-We evaluated the predicted masks using the standard COCO metric \ac{mAP}, as well as \ac{AR} and the F1-score, each time keeping the 100 best scoring detections. \autoref{tab:comparison_networks} presents a quantitative comparison between the three architectures on the task of instance segmentation of wood logs.
-We first note an important improvement of approximately \SI{12}{\%} when switching to rotated region proposals instead of using axis-aligned boxes.
-More importantly, it shows that Mask2Former has a strong edge over two-stage networks on our application, nearly doubling all three metrics compared to the rotated version of Mask R-CNN.
+We evaluated the predicted masks using the standard COCO metrics \ac{mAP} and AP50, as well as \ac{AR} and the F1-score, each time keeping the 100 best scoring detections. \autoref{tab:comparison_networks} presents a quantitative comparison between the three architectures on the task of instance segmentation of wood logs.
+We first note an important improvement of over \SI{12}{\%} in \ac{mAP} when switching to rotated region proposals instead of using axis-aligned boxes.
+More importantly, it shows that Mask2Former has a strong edge over two-stage networks on our application, nearly doubling all metrics compared to the rotated version of Mask R-CNN.
 Pretraining the Mask2Former backbone on ImageNet-22k yields only marginal improvements.

 \autoref{tab:comparison_networks} also displays the inference speed for each network.
 The lower frame rate obtained by Rotated Mask R-CNN can be explained by the higher number of anchor box proposals.
 Indeed, a standard \ac{RPN} uses 15 anchor box shapes, whereas our \ac{RRPN} implementation employs 84 because of the multiple orientations.
 Despite using less computation than \ac{RRPN}, Mask2Former exhibits a significant accuracy improvement.
 Overall, it shows that detection in real time or near real time is possible, opening the door to visual-servoing methods.